ivan-moto/ivan-moto.github.io/_posts/2019-11-24-what-is-a-ledger-database.md

 # Some context

 Let's start with some context.
-This is an introduction to the ideas behind a ledger database.

 I work on AWS Quantum Ledger Database (QLDB).
 QLDB is the first, and currently only, commercially available ledger database.
 This document does not represent AWS's official definition of a ledger database.
 This is my own mental model.
 This document will also not be a QLDB tutorial.
 I will talk about the abstract concept of a ledger database, of which QLDB is one implementation.

+This is an introduction to the ideas behind a ledger database.

 # A non ledger database

 Let's start by looking at typical interactions with a non ledger database.

 I created a database with an Orders table.
-The Orders table stores order ID and order status. i
+The Orders table stores order ID and order status.

 I receive a new order.